 So, you all know about my first day at Planet Fitness.
 But what you didn’t know is that I went back.
 Yes, you guessed it.
-I’m a glutton for entertaining punishment, and I like the color purple (or maybe just the movie, but I am a glutton for entertaining punishment).
+I’m a glutton for entertaining punishment, and I like the color purple (or maybe just the movie, but I am a glutton for amusing punishment).

 Everyone who works out at a real gym or in their garages knows about the Planet Fitness Lunk Alarm.